-The emergency lighting and all firefighting equipment, fire alarms and other installed sprinkler and smoke control systems should be tested and maintained by a competent person.
+The emergency lighting and all firefighting equipment, fire alarms, drenchers and other installed fire systems should be tested and maintained by a competent person.

 All structural fire protection and elements of fire compartmentation should be inspected and any remedial action carried out.
 Specific guidance on the maintenance of timber fire-resisting doors is given in Appendix B2.